“Shaw’s work is filled with a personal vision of the world. She works with a sensitivity and poetry which is quite exceptional.

 The Pump House Gallery, London (solo show)

-Hart Gallery, London
+Hart Gallery, Upper Street, London

 Battersea Contemporary Art Fair, London